-He raised $40,000 on Facebook to feed hungry neighbors during the pandemic.
+He raised over $40,000 on Facebook to feed hungry neighbors during the pandemic.
 Now he owes $16,000 in taxes.

 “I was so shocked,” Goffinet, 27, told the Hartford Courant.
 “It’s such a big amount.
 It’s not like I can say, ‘Oh, for the next month or two, I’ll dial down my expenses and I’ll save $16,000.’”

-Unbeknown to him at the time, third-party transaction sites like Facebook Fundraisers are required to issue a 1099-K form to the IRS on any transactions that exceed $20,000.
+Unknown to him at the time, third-party transaction sites like Facebook Fundraisers are required to issue a 1099-K form to the IRS on any transactions that exceed $20,000.
 While those guidelines are posted on the social media giant’s donation platform, Goffinet said he never thought his volunteer grocery effort would get so big.

 In fact, the endeavor was not really his idea to begin with.
 It started when an elderly neighbor was worried about the risk of heading to the supermarket, and Goffinet’s dad volunteered his son to go shopping.

 That supermarket trip went so well that the 27-year-old decided to offer his help to others on their Connecticut town’s Facebook page.
-Given that he was young, healthy and stuck at home teaching on Zoom, it was the least he could do.
+Given he was young, healthy and stuck at home teaching on Zoom, it was the least he could do.

 “I thought about just paying for their groceries and getting some good karma,” he told WVIT at the time.
 “I realized there’s probably a lot more families in their same position.”